farhanlion/vigi-node/README.md

 # vigi-node

-Set up the database configureations.
+## Set up the database configureations.

-Change the db user name and password to your mysql in index.js
+Change the db user name and password to your mysql when initializing Sequelize in index.js

-Change the config.json file and add in your usernams and passwords
+Change the config/config.json file and add in your mysql username and password.

-Run with:
+Once mysql is set up, you can run the application with:

 npx sequelize-cli db:create
 npx sequelize-cli db:migrate